 Finally, with about 2 Tablespoons of buttermilk, give the bacon and scallion buttermilk biscuits a good coating of buttermilk with a pastry brush.
 You don't need a ton on there, but this'll help give your biscuits that beautiful golden brown color you expect from your biscuit.

-Biscuits are a Southern staple.
-They’re made very informally as a quick bread to eat for every meal — with bacon and eggs for breakfast, as bread for a ham sandwich for lunch, and with pork and gravy for dinner, for example.
-It’s really a very versatile bread.
-Don’t make it over complicated.
-(Think of it as the opposite of this cinnamon star bread I perfected over winter break) If you follow these tips (which are easy enough), you’ll have foolproof bacon and scallion buttermilk biscuits.
+Biscuits are a Southern staple and historically, they've been made very informally as a quick bread to eat for every meal -- with bacon and eggs for breakfast, as bread for a ham sandwich for lunch, and with pork and gravy for dinner, for example.
+It's really a very versatile bread.
+Don't make it over complicated.
+(Think of it as the opposite of this cinnamon star bread I perfected over winter break) If you follow these tips (which are easy enough), you'll have foolproof bacon and scallion buttermilk biscuits.
 No need to constrain yourself to eating these for breakfast.
 How amazing would these be with a beautiful thick-cut pork chop?

 Bacon and Scallion Buttermilk Biscuits